 Peer-to-Peer is a program of the RSWMP’s Pollution Prevention (P2) Task Force.
 The program provides site visits to assess good housekeeping procedures in MS4s which can result in cost savings in production, materials, and disposal; increase public awareness of local water quality issues; and provide safer working conditions for city/county staff.

 The Coordination Committee requests the RSWMCC direct the P2 Task Force to expand the existing Peer-to-Peer review program to include awareness about good housekeeping procedures that may help reduce bacteria loading.
 Additionally, the Committee requests the P2 Task Force continue the modified Peer-to-Peer program over a five-year permit term allowing for reevaluation of program effectiveness.

+This strategy is being recommended to be moved to the Education and Outreach strategy scope.
+Task force meeting attendees expressed there was interest in the program and its effectiveness, but it is not able to be completed as outlined within the Regional Stormwater Management Program's Pollution Prevention (P2) Task Force.

 Table 18.
 Implementation Strategy 2.0 Summary — MS4 participation in Regional Stormwater Management Program